 Net cash from operating activities.
-As in prior periods, the major source of liquidity during the first half of 2008 was cash provided by operating activities.
-Our net cash from operating activities totaled \$918 million in the first half of 2008, decreasing compared to \$940 million in the first half of 2007 due to a lower level of profitability from operations.
-Changes in our operating assets and liabilities resulted in a use of cash in the amount of \$47 million in the first half of 2008, compared to net cash used of \$67 million used in the first half of 2007.
+As in prior periods, the major source during first quarter 2008 was cash provided by operating activities.
+Our net cash from operating activities totaled \$502 million in first quarter of 2008, increasing compared to \$476 million in first quarter 2007.
+Changes in our operating assets and liabilities resulted in a use of cash in the amount of \$6 million in first quarter 2008, compared to net cash used of \$2 million used in the first quarter of 2007.

 Net cash used in investing activities.
-Net cash used in investing activities was \$581 million in the first half of 2008, compared to the \$967 million used in the first half of 2007.
-Payments for purchases of tangible assets were the main utilization of cash, amounting to \$530 million for the first half of 2008, an increase of over \$507 million in the first half of 2007 primarily as a result of our repurchase of a portion of the Crolles2 equipment.
-The first half of 2007 payments included a \$682 million purchase of marketable securities and were net of \$250 million proceeds from matured short-term deposits and \$40 million proceeds from marketable securities.
-We did not purchase any marketable securities in the first half of 2008, although we sold \$160 million of Floating Rate Notes.
-Furthermore, the first half of 2008 included the payment of \$170 million for business acquisitions related to the Genesis deal.
+Net cash used in investing activities was \$453 million in first quarter 2008, compared to the \$531 million used in first quarter 2007.
+Payments for purchases of tangible assets were the main utilization of cash, amounting to \$258 million for first quarter 2008, a decrease over the \$285 million in first quarter 2007.
+The first quarter 2007 payments, including \$445 million of purchase of marketable securities, were net of \$250 million proceeds from matured short-term deposits.
+The first quarter of 2008 included the payment of \$170 million for business acquisitions related to the Genesis deal.
+We did not purchase any marketable securities in the first quarter of 2008.